 6. Go Early to Buy Meat, Poultry, and Seafood

-Walmart stores markdown perishables and fresh products early in the mornings, usually between 6 am – 9 am.
+Walmart stores markdown perishables and fresh products early in the morning, usually between 6 am – 9 am.
 They do markdowns in the mornings to prepare the latest deals for the upcoming foot traffic.

 So, if you want to buy the latest deals on perishables, especially meat, poultry, and seafood, go to the store early.
 This way, you can get the deals before they run out.
-If you go later in the day, you may end up with picked over and less desirable products.
+If you go later in the day, you may end up with picked-over and less desirable products.

 Some Walmart stores may have a second markdown in the afternoons, usually between 2 pm-4 pm.

 They do second markdowns if there are products going out of date soon and still sitting on the shelf despite the first markdown.
 It’s an extra incentive to sell them quickly before the expiration date.